top of page

 Who Needs In-Home Physical Therapy?

-In-home physical therapy is designed for individuals who require rehabilitative care but may struggle to access traditional physical therapy clinics.
+Physical therapy at home is designed for individuals who require rehabilitative care but may struggle to access traditional physical therapy clinics.
 The following groups can benefit from these services:

 • Seniors with limited mobility – Many seniors need physical therapy at home due to aging-related mobility issues, joint pain, or conditions like arthritis.